Data-Dossier/Data-Dossier/README.md

 - 👋 Hi, I’m @Data-Dossier or Samuel
-- 👀 I’m interested in Data Science, Machine Learning, Fitness Industry.
+- 👀 I’m interested in Data Science, Machine Learning, Fitness Industry and the Gaming Industry
 - 🌱 I’m currently learning various Python libraries and completing some calculus modules online to refine my mathematics.
 I am also currently studying my honors degree in Software Development at university.
 - 💞️ I’m looking to collaborate on Data Science projects that give further insight into financial and medical data.
 - 📫 How to reach me: